prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 For starters, it comes with an Adaptive Noise Reduction Algorithm that changes fan speed automatically based on temperatures.
 This way, your case fans will only run as hard as they need to, thus reducing noise and increasing efficiency.

-The NZXT H500i has a simple design that will exceed your expectations in terms of build quality for its price point.

-This case comes with all of the fancy bells and whistles you'd expect from a high end case at this price point.
+The H500i comes with all of the fancy bells and whistles you'd expect from a high end case but for a modest price.

 With this model, the H500i has a smart hub for fan control and a built-in RGB strip up top and behind a cable cover.